bkapsalis/Dog_Breed_Identifier/README.md

 ## Overview:
 The model identifies the breed of a dog from an image.
 It also identifies if a dog, human or neither are in the image.

 ### To Veiw:
-Click the notebook above [Dog_Breed_Identifier](    )
+Click the notebook above [dog_breed_identifier.ipynb](https://github.com/bkapsalis/Dog_Breed_Identifier/blob/master/dog_breed_identifier.ipynb)

 ### Result Samples:
 ![Alt text](/imgs/img1.png?raw=true "Optional Title")